mjbhobe/dl-pytorch/Tutorial.md

 |`'rec'`| Recall
 |`'f1'`| F1 Score
 |`'roc_auc'`| ROC AUC Score
-|`'mse'`| Mean Square Error
+|`'mse'`| Mean Square Error (for regression)
-|`'rmse'`| Root Mean Square Error
+|`'rmse'`| Root Mean Square Error (for regression)
-|`'mae'`| Mean Absolute Error
+|`'mae'`| Mean Absolute Error (for regression)

 ### Training our model
-Here is where the Pytorch Tooklit shines - **you don't have to write the code that loops through epochs, generates batches of data etc. etc.** - just call the model's `fit(...)` function as shown below:
+Here is where the Pytorch Tooklit shines - **you don't have to write the code that loops through epochs, generates batches of data etc. etc.** - just call the model's `fit(...)` method as shown below:

 ```python
 hist = model.fit(X_train, y_train, epochs=100, batch_size=16)
 ```

-The `fit(...)` call takes many more parameters, which I will cover as we progress through this tutorial.
+The `fit(...)` method takes many more parameters, which I will cover as we progress through this tutorial.
 At the minumum, you need to specify the X (data), y (labels) [both Numpy arrays], the number of epochs to loop through and the batch size to use.
 You should see output like the one shown below (output has been truncated for brevity).

 ```
 Epoch (  1/100): (455/455) -> loss: 0.6900 - acc: 0.6296